kisstamasj/notes/notes/Frontend/Complete React Course/2-react-basics.md

 - React just call the functional component and put the return to the page
 - There is no lifecycle methods
 - If state or props are changing then the full function get called again and runs from top to bottom.
 Unlike in class component where only get called the render method.
+- Properties came from the props parameter of the function

 ```jsx
 import { useEffect, useState } from 'react'